 Please also be aware that this product contains carrageenan and guar gum, which are additives that some experts claim may be possible contributors to certain medical conditions in cats.

-Allergen alert: This product contains wheat gluten which may be problematic for cats who suffer from wheat gluten food allergies.
+Allergen alert: This product contains fish oil and wheat gluten which may be problematic for cats who suffer from seafood or wheat gluten food allergies.

 Using the calculations provided by the AAFCO, Royal Canin Spayed/Neutered Loaf In Sauce has approximately 61 calories per 100g (17 calories/ounce), which is compared to the average of the other wet cat foods in the CatFoodDB.